 The Recipe: Smoked Maple Old Fashioned

 The Hero Ingredient: Most standard Old Fashioned recipes call for simple syrup or sugar as the sweetener.
-This recipe instead uses maple syrup, which has the same effect as sugar or simple syrup, but is much more warm and inviting in taste.
+This recipe instead uses maple syrup, which has the same effect as sugar or simple syrup, but is much warmer and inviting in taste.

 Why We Love It: From the smoked maple bourbon whiskey to the torched lemon rind garnish, this cocktail has several layers of smokiness.